lanl/scico/docs/source/style.rst

     * Avoid capitalization in text except where absolutely necessary, e.g., "Newton’s first law."

+    * Use a single space after the period at the end of a sentence.

 The source code (`.rst` files) for these pages does not have a line-length guideline, but line breaks at or before 79 characters are encouraged.